philzook58/philzook58.github.io/_posts/2024-05-14-hashing-modulo.md

 There is an analogy between the syntactic expressions for certain algebraic theories and data structures.

-- A tree is like a binary operator with no relations
+- A tree is like a binary operator with no relations.
 - a list is the free monoid with appending as the binary operation.
 It is an associative binary operator. `(x + y) + z = x + (y + z)`
 - a multiset is a commutative associative monoid.
-- a set is an [idempotent](https://en.wikipedia.org/wiki/Idempotence), associative commutative monoid.  `x+x=x`
+- a set is an [idempotent](https://en.wikipedia.org/wiki/Idempotence) associative commutative monoid.  `x+x=x`
-- a unordered tree is like a commutative operator without associativity
+- a tree with unordered children is like a commutative operator without associativity.
+This kind of thing shows up in finite set theory where there are sets of sets of sets. <https://www.philipzucker.com/finiteset/>

+See also the Boom hierarchy <https://link.springer.com/chapter/10.1007/978-1-4471-3236-3_1>

 One way to build a hash function is to find a homomorphism from these theories into the integers.
 In order words, some kind of integer operator that respects the symmettries of the datastructure.